faassen/bundle_example/README.md

 The version is somewhat important: older versions of eslint have a variety of linting rules enabled by default, but newer versions do not do this anymore.
-Instead you need to use `extends`, as we describe later.
+Instead you need to use `extends`, as we'll see later.

 To get eslint to deal with any syntax Babel supports we also need to install the [babel-eslint](https://github.com/babel/babel-eslint)